Thuynh808/Security-Onion-SOC-Workshop/README.md

   <details>
   <summary><h3><b>Subsection 7.2: Mitigation Recommendations</b></h3></summary>

+  We'll use the following guideline to put together our mitigation recommendations:<br>

-  - **Immediate Response Measures**: Outline the immediate steps taken to contain and control the incident.
+  - **Immediate Response Measures**: Outline the immediate steps taken to contain and control the incident
-  - **Long-Term Strategies**: Suggest long-term strategies to prevent similar incidents, including technology upgrades, policy changes, and training initiatives.
+  - **Long-Term Strategies**: Suggest long-term strategies to prevent similar incidents, including technology upgrades, policy changes, and training
-  - **Lessons Learned**: Discuss key takeaways and lessons learned from the incident to improve future cybersecurity practices.
+  - **Lessons Learned**: Discuss key takeaways and lessons learned from the incident to improve future cybersecurity practices<br><br><br>

-  [Further content]
+***Cybersecurity Incident Report*** (continued...)<br><br>

+In response to the incident, we recommend the following targeted actions to mitigate risks and reinforce our security measures:

+**Immediate Response Measures:**

+Workstation Isolation: Isolate the compromised workstation from the network, halting all unauthorized activity.

+Credential Security: Reset the passwords for user `steve.smith` and enforce multi-factor authentication to bolster security for user accounts

+**Long-Term Strategies:**

+System Updates: Establish a schedule for regular updates to systems and software to address security vulnerabilities.

+Training Programs: Roll out a comprehensive cybersecurity training program for all employees to enhance awareness, especially phishing attempts,  and prevent future incidents

+**Lessons Learned:**

+The importance of rapid detection and response is critical to reduce the impact of such incidents

+Regular updates and employee training are vital in maintaining a strong security posture.

+Continuous improvement in response plans and security protocols is necessary to adapt to the evolving cyber threat landscape

   </details>